tkelman/ChainMap.jl/README.md

 ## Macro generation

-There are several macros that create new functions/macros based on existing functions included: `@nonstandard`, `@safe`, `@allsafe`, and `@multiblock`.
+There are several macros that create new functions/macros based on existing functions included: `@nonstandard`, `@safe`, and `@multiblock`.
 See docstrings for more information.
 Note that these functions were used to generate the package itself.
 Standard evaluation versions exist for all exported macros.

 ## Aliasing